vantage6/vantage6-workshop/episodes/algorithm_development.md

 Other next steps could be to extend the algorithm with more functionality, such as allowing to calculate the average over multiple columns, or to add a `group_by` argument to compute the average per group.
+Alternatively, you can have a look at other algorithms in the algorithm store to see if you can understand and/or improve them.

 In the final lesson of this course, you will have the opportunity to work on your own projects.
 Maybe you can also use that opportunity to further develop your algorithm!